Application for investigator's authority

-A person proposing to apply for approval of a project as a 'private infrastructure facility' may apply to the Coordinator-General for an investigator's authority to gain access to land to investigate its suitability for the development of an infrastructure facility for which the person is proposing to apply for approval as a PIF.
+A person proposing to apply for approval of a project as a 'private infrastructure facility' (PIF) may apply to the Coordinator-General for an investigator's authority.

-Before applying for an investigator's authority, the proponent must seek the owner's permission to access their land. ('Owner' includes a person who, to the Coordinator-General's knowledge, is an occupier of the land.)
+Before applying for an investigator's authority, the proponent must seek the land owner's permission to access their land.

 If permission is not granted, the proponent may apply to the Coordinator-General for an investigator's authority for the land.